 Dress to Impress

 Now with more folks working from home, there is the temptation to be less formal and relaxed.
-Unless that was the style you used at the office, don’t assume a laxed tone now that you are working at home.
+Unless that was the style you used at the office, do your best not to assume a relaxed tone now that you are working at home.

 We all know folks who do this in our office or workplace.
 What is the perception that those around them have?

-When you email a new client, associate or partner, if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.) your inquiry may not be taken as seriously.
-Nor will the perception of what you will be like to work with or do business with be positive one.
+When you email a new client, associate, or partner, your contacts may not take you seriously if you are informal (not addressing with respect, using proper grammar, sentence structure, spell check, etc.).
+Nor will the perception of what you will be like to work with or do business with be a positive one.

-When emailing a group or new business contacts that don’t know you very well and being overly informal can have a negative impact.
-Those that don’t know you may make incorrect assumptions as to your educational level or your expertise about the topic at hand.
+When emailing a group or new business contacts that don’t know you very well and being overly informal can negatively impact you.
+Those who don’t know you may make incorrect assumptions about your educational level or your expertise about the topic at hand.

 Professionals act and communicate like professionals at all times.

-Regardless of mode of communication or venue.
+Regardless of the mode of communication or venue.
 That’s because they are professionals.

 It will never cause any harm to use the epitome of formality when forging new business and professional relationships.
 Let the other side guide you on setting the tone for their ongoing communications formality.
 Combined with your discretion and you will know when a more informal approach is acceptable.